 Video: Wayne Gretzky all-time leader in goals, points

-1999: Ray Sheppard of the Carolina Hurricanes scores twice in a 4-1 win against the New York Islanders, making him the first player in NHL history to score 20 or more goals in a season for six teams.
-He scores 20 goals with the Buffalo Sabres, Rangers, Red Wings, San Jose Sharks and Florida Panthers prior to doing it with the Hurricanes.
+1999: Ray Sheppard of the Carolina Hurricanes scores twice in a 4-1 win against the New York Islanders, making him the first player in NHL history to score at least 20 goals in a season for six teams.
+He has 20-goal seasons with the Buffalo Sabres, Rangers, Red Wings, San Jose Sharks and Florida Panthers prior to doing it with the Hurricanes.

-2001: Defenseman Ray Bourque, traded to the Colorado Avalanche by the Bruins on March 6, 2000, plays against his former team for the first time in his 22-year NHL career.
-Bourque has two assists to help the Avalanche defeat the Bruins 8-2 at Pepsi Center.
+2001: Ray Bourque, traded to the Colorado Avalanche by the Bruins on March 6, 2000, plays against his former team for the first time in his 22-year NHL career.
+The future Hall of Fame defenseman has two assists to help the Avalanche defeat the Bruins 8-2 at Pepsi Center.